monopneuma/codepath-prework/README.md

 --> App idea:

 I'd like to make a mobile game that allows players to move in x-y-z directions and is open-world, meaning a type of video game where players can freely explore a large, virtual environment, often without strict limitations or linear paths.
 I would like for the player to be able to customize their own in-game avatar and in-game name/nickname.
-As for the themes this mobile game deals with, I'd like for it to be a survival game that replicates the COVID-era but intensifies the symptoms of the virus and showcases the negative effects on peoples' mental health and how isolation worsens their mental states.
+As for the themes this mobile game deals with, I'd like for it to be a survival game that replicates the COVID-era but intensifies the symptoms of the virus.
+I'd like for this game to showcase the negative effects on peoples' mental health and how isolation worsens their mental states in the form of a playable game in which players can interact with the environment.

 ## Notes